AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 Codata is essentially the same construction, but the inputs and outputs are switched, and we take the final, rather than initial, dialgebra.

 ℕ∞ is ℕ equipped with a point at infinity.
-It has the same constructors as ℕ, but it's codata.
+Its destructors are the exact opposites of the constructors of ℕ.
 ℕ∞ is the final dialgebra over the functors
 ```
   F, G : * → * × *